talon-one/talon_go/docs/LoyaltyProgramBalance.md

 `func (o *LoyaltyProgramBalance) SetTentativeCurrentBalance(v float32)`

 SetTentativeCurrentBalance gets a reference to the given float32 and assigns it to the TentativeCurrentBalance field.

+### GetTentativePendingBalance

+`func (o *LoyaltyProgramBalance) GetTentativePendingBalance() float32`

+GetTentativePendingBalance returns the TentativePendingBalance field if non-nil, zero value otherwise.

+### GetTentativePendingBalanceOk

+`func (o *LoyaltyProgramBalance) GetTentativePendingBalanceOk() (float32, bool)`

+GetTentativePendingBalanceOk returns a tuple with the TentativePendingBalance field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasTentativePendingBalance

+`func (o *LoyaltyProgramBalance) HasTentativePendingBalance() bool`

+HasTentativePendingBalance returns a boolean if a field has been set.

+### SetTentativePendingBalance

+`func (o *LoyaltyProgramBalance) SetTentativePendingBalance(v float32)`

+SetTentativePendingBalance gets a reference to the given float32 and assigns it to the TentativePendingBalance field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)